Hernia Surgery in Delhi

 Frequently Asked Questions

 Q1.
-Can hernia be treated without surgery?
+What is hernia surgery?

-Q7.
-Can a hernia recur even after surgery?
+Q10.
+Can a hernia recur after surgery?